tobixen/thrash-protect/README.rst

 Some things that SHOULD be fixed before 1.0 is released:

--  Configuration should be done either through environment variables (for backward compatibility) or through command line switches - with "--help" being the official usage documentation
+-  Support configuration through command line switches as well as through a config file.
+Fix official usage documentation to be availabe at --help.

 -  Graceful handling of SIGTERM (any suspended processes should be reanimated)